udexon/GEISHA/Collective_Intelligence_C.md

 7. Define intelligence in terms of threats and opportunities, to benefits and survival of self.

+- a.
+Compare threats and opportunities in existing world + Internet WITHOUT GEISHA vs. world + Internet WITH GEISHA:

+Harder to get jobs for old people, as knowledge and skills become easier to gain via technologies, but welfare could not catch up with technologies.

+Will it get worse with GEISHA?
+Extrapolate from threats and benefits in model WITHOUT GEISHA to model WITH GEISHA, e.g. jobs (benefitting some not but others) &mdash; existing threats and benefits; THEN conceive new threats and benefits WITH GEISHA.

+What about investment, agriculture, etc?
+Small robots for small farmers?

 Micro entity may have self awareness.

 Macro entity may not, or may, against bigger environment.
 Earth vs. Internet.